prerit09/PythonMining/README.md

 This will install the tweepy into your machine and you're good to go.

+Go to apps.twitter.com/ and generate a consumer key, consumer secret, access token, access token secret and paste them in the auth.k file.

 Clone the repository and on your command prompt navigate to the directory and run the following command as per your requirements:

         python twitter_search.py query -c 50